 What is important about the ethos embodied in the Experimental Workshop is that although it lasted only for eight years, it has remained highly influential for Japanese art of today.
 Already in the early 1950s, Yamaguchi wanted the viewer to interact, even involuntarily, with the works of art he or she was looking at.
 The works look different from every angle and under different lighting.
 They are not stable.
 Hanging sculptures might rotate.
 Magnetic reliefs can be repositioned.
 The reliefs, which he calls 'vitrines', reflect the viewers moving in front of them and appear to change in front of our eyes.
 In Yamaguchi's work, what we see can never be repeated precisely.

-- Born in Tokyo
+- Born on April 22nd in Tokyo

 - Forms Jikken Kobo (Experimental Workshop) with Shozo Kitadai, Hideko Fukushima, Toru Takemitsu, Kuniharu Akiyama and others